Kenshi2358/misc/ve_notes.md

 To create a ve, type:
 python -m venv ve_name

-To activate the ve, type:
+To activate the ve, type: source "path to activate"
-source path/activate
+On Mac: source path/activate
-In this case, on a Windows machine, it's:
-Envs/webscrape/Scripts/activate.bat
+On Windows: source Envs/webscrape/Scripts/activate.bat

-For Mac, it's:
-source path activate

 To deactivate, type:
 deactivate

+To preview a .md file:
+On Mac, press: Cmd + Shift + V
-To preview a .md file, press: Ctrl + Shift + V
+On Windows, press: Ctrl + Shift + V